thomasebsmith/private-mode/README.md

  - Enables the "privacy.resistFingerprinting" preference
  - Sets "network.http.sendRefererHeader" to 0
  - Disables WebGL via JavaScript injection
- - Disables IndexedDB to prevent private browsing mode detection
+ - Disables IndexedDB to prevent private browsing mode detection via JavaScript injection

-Note that the first two settings are reset to false and 2 respectively when Private Mode is disabled.
+Note that the first two settings are reset to false and 2 respectively and JavaScript is no longer injected when Private Mode is disabled.